3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Unity Costs

 # Milestones

-October 2016 - Compile and run the source code provided with "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image"[].
+### October 2016 - Run and test Bachmann implementation

+Compile on Ubuntu 14.04 and run the source code provided with the CVPR 2016 demo for "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image"[].
+Resolve any dependency issues involved with nlopt, PNG++, or OpenCV.

+Status: Completed successfully

+### November 2017 - Train Bachmann implementation on 'Dummy Data' and test on test set

+Run `train_trees` on the data included in the 'dummy_data' folder.
+If training is successful test on the included test sets.

+Status: Completed successfully

-January 2017 - Perform unit tests for the Accord framework in Visual Studio.
+### January 2017 - Set up Accord Framework

+Perform unit tests for the Accord framework in Visual Studio.
 All necessary tests include Gaussian Mixture Model sample testing, RANSAC sample testing and Random Forest testing.
 We must ensure the framework integrity before continuing.

+Status: Pending

 # Summary